lithathampan/speech_recognition_nn_comparison/README.md

 # speech_recognition_nn_comparison
 Comparisons between Neural Networks with LibriSpeech Speech Recognition

-Currently a Work in Progress..
+This project is created under Ubuntu 18.04 in a system with NVIDIA GTX installed.
+Visual Studio Code was used as the IDE

-# GPU Setup
+## GPU Setup

 Remove CUDA if it is not 10.1
 ```bash